SumithBaddam/academic-kickstart/content/home/experience.md

   location = "Bengaluru, India"
   date_start = "2016-05-01"
   date_end = "2016-07-30"
-  description = """Built an automation engine to classify the ecommerce products into various categories using SVM, random forest and neural networks.
-Program was built to scale to 100 Million products concurrently using distributed systems."""
+  description = """I implemented an algorithm that performs clustering of the products from various e-commerce websites and provides pricing insights to our customers.
+This product was built to scale to 10 Million concurrent users using distributed scheduling of jobs.
+I also built an automation engine that classifies the products into various categories using SVM, random forest and neural networks.
+I managed to improve the accuracy of the clasification models from 81% to 90% appoximately."""

 [[experience]]
-  title = "Big Data Analytics Intern" company = "Zettamine Labs Pvt.
-Ltd." company_url = "http://www.zettamine.com"
+  title = "Big Data Analytics Intern" company = "Zettamine Labs (Apple Inc. client)" company_url = "http://www.zettamine.com"
   location = "Hyderabad, India"
   date_start = "2015-05-01"
   date_end = "2015-07-30"
-  description = """Built “e-commerce evaluator” product that web scraps data from various e-commerce websites and analyses customer review and product pages using sentiment analysis models and NLP to provide insights to manufacturers."""
+  description = """I built an end-to-end product that performs web-scrapping of data, analyse the customer reviews and provides insights to the manufacturers (Apple Inc.).
+These insights range from “what issues are the customers facing in ipads?” to “What extent is battery drain issue affecting the customers?”
+My research publication on building this product using Natural Language Processing was selected at the MongoDB Conference - New York, 2015."""

 +++